vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 ### Home jogging alternative

 With home jogging, I jog in a small loop repeatedly for about 20 minutes at home, while in my socks (no shoes).
+More specifically, I try to do at least 20 minutes (pushing myself to continue if I feel like giving up before then) and go on to at most 25 minutes based on my mood and time availability.

 While not quite as diverse as outside jogging, it is good enough to warm me up for strength exercises.
 It has the following advantages:

 * It can be done when weather reasons prevent me from going outside for jogging, but these weather reasons don't apply inside the house